With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-What makes a vampire?
+What is a vampire?
 Is someone born that way or do they choose the vampire lifestyle?
-Or, do you become a vampire through some strange turn of events?
+Or do you become a vampire through some strange turn of events?

-In our modern culture we seem to be in the midst of some kind of vampire golden age.
-Apparently there are a lot of folks out there who think vampires are pretty cool.
+In our modern culture, we seem to be amid some kind of vampire golden age.
+Apparently, there are a lot of folks out there who think vampires are pretty cool.
 So cool, in fact, that countless people today are seeking ways to get closer to living the vampire life.

-How did vampires go from loathed to lauded?
 Stephanie Meyer wasn’t the first to fiddle with the vampire definition.
-Bram Stoker’s Dracula, published in 1897, kicked off the modern interpretation of vampires guised as charming, if somewhat enigmatic, gentlemen.
+Bram Stoker’s Dracula, published in 1897, kicked off the modern interpretation of vampires disguised as charming, if somewhat enigmatic, gentlemen.

 Before you answer, read on.

 Many people cite a real historical figure as the inspiration behind the modern vampire legend.
 In the 15th century, in the country of Wallachia, there lived a nobleman with a particularly bad reputation and a habit of impaling his enemies on the ends of tall stakes.

 Some say he even consumed their blood along with his meals.
 This gentleman became known as Vlad the Impaler following his death, but while he lived, he was called Vlad the Third, Prince of Wallachia.
 His father, Vlad the Second, was known by the name Dracul, which would have made Vlad the Third Dracula.

 So, there really was a real-life Dracula whom Bram Stoker based some of his character around.
 But Vlad the Impaler was far more menacing than Stoker’s Dracula.